 Automations are the heart of Triggerbee and the foundation of the Marketing Automation workflow.
 Automations help you automate your daily workflow, in order to save time and be more effective.

 Triggerbee's Automation feature is based on the logic of If This Then That (IFTTT), which allows you to build workflows that are triggered when a specific event takes place on your website.
 All automations require at least 1 trigger and 1 or more action(s) to function properly.

 - Sending converted visitors to your Email Marketing System

-- Labeling visitors based on actions (eg. customer, member, prospect, competitor).
+- Tagging visitors based on actions (eg. customer, member, prospect, competitor).

 - Sending email to your sales team when interesting leads visit the website

-- Sending emails based on actions on website (eg. abandoned cart)
+- Sending emails based on actions on the website (eg. abandoned cart)

 - Update your CRM with new prospects or data on current customers.

-This is what the Automations section look like.
-Let's break the sections down..
+This is what the Automations section looks like.
+Let's break the sections down...

 When this happens..
 (The Trigger)